strongloop/loopback-boot/README.md

  - Configures application settings
  - Runs additional boot scripts, so you can put custom setup code in multiple small files instead of in the main application file.

-For more information, see [Application initialization](http://docs.strongloop.com/display/LB/Application+initialization).
+For more information, see [Defining boot scripts](http://docs.strongloop.com/display/LB/Defining+boot+scripts).

 ### Version notes